prometheus/prometheus/docs/feature_flags.md

 This must be used if
 you are also using remote write 2.0 as it will only gather metadata from the WAL.

+## Delay compaction start time

+`--enable-feature=delayed-compaction`

+A random offset, up to `10%` of the chunk range, is added to the Head compaction start time.
+This assists Prometheus instances in avoiding simultaneous compactions and reduces the load on shared resources.

+Only auto Head compactions and the operations directly resulting from them are subject to this delay.

+In the event of multiple consecutive Head compactions being possible, only the first compaction experiences this delay.

+Note that during this delay, the Head continues its usual operations, which include serving and appending series.

+Despite the delay in compaction, the blocks produced are time-aligned in the same manner as they would be if the delay was not in place.